MEDIATION

 resolve the disputed issues.

-an agreement.
-The mediator does not make a recommendation or decision
+reaching an agreement.
+The mediator does not make a recommendation

 NON-BINDING.
 No person MUST agree to anything in mediation.
 Any

-that either person may change his/her mind and no longer agree with the
+means that either person may change his/her mind and no longer agree

-agreement reached.
-The mediator cannot testify to the statements made
+with the agreement reached.
+The mediator cannot testify to the statements

-usually contact the circuit clerk of the county in which you reside to obtain
+can usually contact the circuit clerk of the county in which you reside to

-names of court approved mediators.
-The links about lists the approved
+obtain names of court approved mediators.
+The links about lists the

 Court.
 Remember this agreement is non-binding on the parties.

-court.
-This report simply states that mediation has occurred, often stating the
+the court.
+This report simply states that mediation has occurred, often

-date(s) and length of mediation, and whether a Guardian ad litem (GAL) is
+stating the date(s) and length of mediation, and whether a Guardian ad